 A third observation and my key point is the missing P in GRC.
 OCEG.org, the inventor of GRC, states that “the successful attainment of Principled Performance(iv) requires coordinated capabilities that address performance against objectives, risk arising from uncertainties, and compliance with both mandatory and voluntary requirements – each with consideration of the other”.
 A company’s objective should be to govern their common capabilities to achieve business value through effective and efficient performance, risk and compliance management – aligned with strategy.

 Looking at GRC from the angle of these observations will give some indicators why top management has not experienced the potential value of GRC, but rather the opposite.
-In most businesses the primary business objective is performance, and most top managers approve the importance of GRC.
+In most businesses the primary business objective is performance, and most top managers approve of the importance of GRC.
 Risk and compliance managers, security professionals, management consultants, tactical managers, HSEQ professionals, project managers – they all are convinced of the value of GRC.
-To them it is evident every day.
-They experience the improved performance at the operational and the tactical level, but it is complicated to emphasize the P to demonstrate the sustainable business benefits with top management and the board.
+To them, it is evident every day.
+They experience improved performance at the operational and the tactical level, but it is complicated to emphasize the P to demonstrate the sustainable business benefits with top management and the board.

 As an illustration; reputation and non-conformance are considered strategic and compliance risks from an ERM (Enterprise Risk Management) view because they have the potential to impact performance.
 But reputational and compliance risk do not exist in their own silos, nor on the strategic level alone.
 The negative reputational and legal impacts from risk events can even originate from one of the operational domains or from the transactional level.
 Examples of highly relevant and recently published risk events, without mentioning specific companies, include hacking, money laundering, and bribery.
 If a diminished reputation equals diminished market value, then companies today should be more susceptible than ever to risk events that damage market perceptions.